-Payment of accounts by check is encouraged.
-If a student presents a check which is not honored by the drawee's bank, a charge of the maximum allowed by law will be levied against the student for each returned check.
-After having two checks returned, the student forfeits the privilege of paying by check.
+In the event a student presents a check which is not honored by the drawee's bank, JSU will charge the current maximum returned check fee allowed by law for each returned check.
+Enforced withdrawal from the University may result if a returned check is in payment of tuition and/or fees.
+After having two (2) checks returned, privilege of paying by check is forfeited.
 No counter checks will be accepted.